bbauska/W3Cx-3of5/README.md

 value=5 min=0, max=10 step="any":
 ```

-**WARNING**: Using a step attribute with an integer value will make the slider jump corresponding to the step value.
+<b>WARNING</b>: Using a step attribute with an integer value will make the slider jump corresponding to the step value.
 By default, omitting the step attribute is equivalent to step="1".
 So, for accepting float values, it is necessary to use step="any", or step equal to a floating point value, such as step="0.5".

 Adding "ticks" to the range slider using a &lt;datalist&gt; element